20tab/UnrealEnginePython/tutorials/YourFirstAutomatedPipeline.md

 Your First Automated Pipeline with UnrealEnginePython =

-In this tutorial i will try to show how you can build a python script that can generate a new Unreal Engine 4 Blueprint implementing a Kaiju (a big Japanese monster) with its materials, animations and a simple sensing AI based on Behavior Trees.
+In this tutorial i will try to show you how to build a python script that can generate a new Unreal Engine 4 Blueprint implementing a Kaiju (a big Japanese monster) with its materials, animations and a simple AI based on Behavior Trees.

 Running the script from the Unreal Engine Python Console will result in a native Blueprint (as well as meshes, animations, a blackboard and a behaviour tree graph) that does not require the python plugin to work.

 Technically i am showing the "editor scripting" features of the plugin, not its "gameplay scripting" mode.

+If this is the first time you use the UnrealEnginePython plugin you should take in account the following notes:

+* when you see CamelCase in the python code (for attributes and function calls) it means the UE4 reflection system is being used.
+Albeit CamelCase for variables and functions is not 'pythonic', you should see it as a 'signal' of jumping into UE4 reflection system.

+* in this tutorial i use the embedded python editor.
+It is pretty raw, if you want you can use your favourite editor (Vim, Sublime, Emacs...).
+Anything that can edit python files will be good.

+* Python scripts are stored in the '/Game/Scripts' folder of the project

 Installing UnrealEnginePython
 -